Srithar057/TLS-VulnChecker/README.md

 # TLS-Checker
-The TLS Version Checker Tool is a powerful and flexible command-line utility designed to identify and report the supported TLS versions of a given server.
+The TLS Version Checker Tool is a powerful and flexible command-line utility designed to identify the supported TLS versions of a given Domain/Server.

 **Requirements**